Llanocetus: History

 Llanocetus was described in 1989 by paleontologist Edward Mitchell based on a partial mandible with two teeth, specimen USNM 183022, and an endocast of the braincase, referred to the same specimen, from the La Meseta Formation of Seymour Island, Antarctica.
 They were excavated in 1974–75 by a joint team from the Instituto Antártico Argentino, Ohio State University and Northern Illinois University.
 The complete skull belonging to the holotype specimen was described in 2018 by paleontologists Robert Ewan Fordyce and Felix Marx.
 It was excavated in the 1980s, with the assistance of Fordyce, and shipped to New Zealand for preparation and study.
-In 2023 the skull will be transferred to the Smithsonian, reuniting the holotype material.
+In 2026 the skull was transferred to the Smithsonian, reuniting the holotype material.
 Though Mitchell, based on the size and density of the bone, thought the specimen was an adult, Fordyce and Marx concluded it was a juvenile due to the loss of both epiphyses—which are the surfaces that the vertebra connects to the other vertebrae to—on the single preserved neck vertebra.

 Dating to the Late Eocene, it is the second-oldest-known baleen whale, behind Mystacodon.
 However, Mitchell classified it into the new infraorder Crenaticeti as an intermediary between Archaeoceti—the forerunners of modern whale types—and more modern baleen whales, but Crenaticeti was later invalidated in 2016.
 Phylogenetic analysis grouped Llanocetus into the Eocene family Llanocetidae along with Mystacodon and an as yet undescribed specimen OU GS10897 from New Zealand.

 The genus name is in honor of the American biologist George A. Llano who helped Mitchell gain access to the specimen.
 The species name derives from Latin denti, teeth, and crena, notch, in reference to the tooth shape which is similar to the crabeater seal.